shopsys/shopsys/docs/cookbook/adding-a-new-advert-position.md

 ## Conclusion

 An administrator can now pick the newly created position when creating an ad in the *Marketing > Advertising system* section.
-The advert will then display on the page we edited in the third step (eg. the product detail page).
+The advert will then be displayed on the page we edited in the third step (e.g., the product detail page).
 This allows quick customization of the online store visuals via the administration.

 Adding further advert positions will be even simpler as you only add a new item in your already existing implementation of `AdvertPositionRegistry`.